yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ####• Read up on and summarise [Strategic] Release Planning

-Release planning is a process applying various types of upstream decision-making that combine market considerations with implementation concerns.Release planning involves aspects such as selecting what features and requirements should be in a certain release, when it should be released, and at what cost[3]
+Release planning is a process applying various types of upstream decision-making that combine market considerations with implementation concerns.
+Release planning involves aspects such as selecting what features and requirements should be in a certain release, when it should be released, and at what cost[3]

 ###Articles